 (-a) velocity of ultrasound

-(-b) amplitude responses from the procedure defined calibration reflectors specified for at least the upper and lower bounds of the angles and frequencies specified for use in the procedure
+(-b) amplitude responses from the procedure-defined calibration reflectors specified for at least the upper and lower bounds of the angles and frequencies specified for use in the procedure

 (iv) Calibration Block Technical Justification Report

-The calibration block technical justification report shall be prepared by a Level III and shall be reviewed and accepted by the Owner.
-It shall contain the information that has been acquired to establish equivalency between the components to be examined and the calibration block.
+The calibration block technical justification report shall be prepared by a UT Level III and shall be reviewed and accepted by the Owner.
+It shall contain the information that has been acquired to establish equivalency between the components to be examined and the proposed calibration block.
 When comparing the ultrasonic measurements between the components to be examined and the proposed calibration block, the following tolerances shall be used to show equivalency for the same mode of propagation, and for the range of frequencies and angles specified by the procedure.

 (-a) The measured angle shall be within 3 degrees.